metauni/metauni.github.io/slt/align.md

     There are no algebraists in foxholes
 ---

-This working document contains ideas for applying SLT to AI alignment.
+This working document contains ideas for applying Singular Learning Theory (SLT) to AI alignment.
 There is an [FAQ](/align-faq).

 # Interpretability via Universality

-We describe an approach to scalable mechanistic interpretability of neural networks based on the
+We describe an approach to scalable mechanistic interpretability of neural networks based on SLT and the

 * **Universality hypothesis**: many of the representations and algorithms encoded by neural networks are approximately universal.